Tax Fraud Lawyer

 Do You Have Tax Problems?
-Federal Tax Fraud Defense Lawyers are Dedicated to helping with Tax Problems
+A Federal Tax Fraud Defense Lawyer is Dedicated to helping with Tax Problems

 The federal government has significantly increased the number of federal white-collar investigations, including tax offense prosecutions.
 Almost no day passes without new arrests and new accusations.
 With penalties ranging from criminal fines to years in prison, it is essential to obtain reliable legal advice fast— to avoid worst-case scenarios.

-Oberheiden & McMurrey is a group of former U.S. prosecutors and experienced federal defense counsel.
-We can help you with your tax problems.
+Oberheiden, P.C. is a group of former U.S. prosecutors and experienced federal defense counsel.
+Our tax fraud attorneys can help you with your tax problems.
 Many of our attorneys are former Department of Justice prosecutors that have worked closely with federal law enforcement agencies like the IRS.
 Our experience from the Department of Justice can make a decisive difference when choosing the right strategy to keep you out of trouble.
 Our attorneys have successfully resolved a great number of federal investigations with no criminal charges for our clients and we would be delighted to do the same for you.
-Contact us today for a free and 100% confidential consultation.
+Contact our tax evasion lawyer today for a free and 100% confidential consultation.

 An Overview of Tax Fraud

 Tax fraud occurs when individuals or businesses intentionally and unlawfully underpay or fail to pay their tax obligations.
 While the government may pursue tax fraud either civilly or criminally, federal prosecutors are increasingly pursuing criminal charges against individuals suspected of tax fraud.
 In some cases, the government will charge an individual criminally and the individual’s business civilly for the same underlying conduct.